SAP-archive/docs/concepts/collaboration/organizations.md

 ## Transfer a bot to an organization

-You can transfer an existing bot from your user account or from an organization account to another organization account.
+You can transfer an existing bot from your user account to an organization account, or from an organization account to another organization account.

 ### Prerequisites

+If you transfer a bot from your user account to an organization account, you must be an administrator or belong to a team with **Read and write** permission in the target organization.

-In both the sending organization and target organization, you are an administrator or belong to a team with **Read and write** permission.
+If you transfer a bot from an organization account to another organization account, you must be an administrator or belong to a team with **Read and write** permission in both the sending organization and the target organization.

 For more information, see [Permissions](https://cai.tools.sap/docs/concepts/permissions).

 ### To transfer a bot to an organization:

 1. Go to the **Settings** page for the bot.

 2. Under **Danger Zone**, click **TRANSFER OWNERSHIP**.

 ![SAP Conversational AI - Organization](https://cdn.cai.tools.sap/man/organisation/transfer.png)